 Some purchasers who found the assembly instructions inadequate left negative feedback.
 Others were unhappy the machine didn’t fold to smaller dimensions.

 Some people received machines with damaged parts or parts that did not fit, and a few found the Conquer Vertical Climber uncomfortable to use.

 A handful of people complained of hearing the sound of metal grinding against metal and paint shearing off.
 A few also complained of a nasty odor emanating from their vertical climber’s handlebar covering.

 Conquer Vertical Climber Summary

 I don’t own a Conquer Vertical Climber, nor have I ever used one.
 I do, however, own and use a similar fitness tool, the Maxi Climber Vertical Climber, and I love it.
-(Click the link to the left to read a review.)
+(Click the previous link to read a review.)

 With a good vertical climber exercise machine, short workouts undertaken regularly make a big difference.
 Since using my Maxi Climber, my thighs and buttocks look and feel a lot firmer.
 I consider it to be excellent value for money, but it is more expensive than the Conquer Vertical Climber.